sztrzask/maklipsa.github.io/_posts/2015-08-24-why-dragons-need-graphs.md

 * `03_SelectSushi.txt` - Select 'sushi' food type
 * `04_SelectSushiRestaurants.txt` - Selects sushi restaurants
 * `05_SelectRestaurantsThatMyFriendsLike.txt` - Selects sushi restaurants that my friends like.
-* `06_SelectRestaurantsInNewYork.txt` - And the finall one.
-Narrows the restaurants to those in New York.
+* `06_SelectRestaurantsInNewYork.txt` - Narrows the restaurants to those in New York.
 * `selectAll.txt` - Selects all edges.